 The entrance of the UN security council was adorned with a recreation of Picasso’s Guernica in the form of a tapestry.
-The then US secretary of state, Colin Powell testified in the favor of the war on Iraq, the tapestry was covered with a blue curtain during the broadcast of this speech.
-Reports suggested that it was covered because it could have been unpleasant for viewers and Bush’s government called it an inappropriate backdrop for declaration of war.
+The then US secretary of state, Colin Powell testified in favor of the war on Iraq, the tapestry was covered with a blue curtain during the broadcast of this speech.
+Reports suggested that it was covered because it could have been unpleasant for viewers along with Bush’s government claiming it to be an inappropriate backdrop for declaration of war.

 9. Guernica was originally a commissioned painting:

 The Spanish government commissioned Picasso to create a huge mural for the Spanish pavilion.
 At that time, Picasso was originally working on something else but he dropped everything to work on this mural when he heard about the bombings on Guernica.
-This was not what he was actually supposed to give but he got so affected by this painting that he made on a mural on this only.
-It was made to show the agony of mothers and children and was unveiled at the Paris exhibition which made it very popular for the destruction of war on innocent people.
+This was not what he was actually supposed to give but he got so affected by this painting that he made on a mural on this itself.
+It was made to show the agony of mothers and children, unveiled at the Paris exhibition which made it very popular for the destruction of war on innocent people.

 10. Picasso put together another critique of Franco side by side Guernica: